Hammond65/Advance-Intelligent-Painter/README.md

 >Hon-Man Hammond Lee, Siu Wan-Chi, Felix Ming-Fei Duan, Yi-Hao Cheng, and H. Anthony Chan.
 "Intelligent Picture Painting under Deep Learning with Text Enhancement," in Proc. of International Conference on Digital Signal Processing (DSP).
 25-27 Jun.
 2025, Costa Navarino, Messinia, Greece.

 ### About
-In Advance Intelligent Painter, you could grab the source components you want and mix them together to create meaningful pictures!
-Such as rivers and houses shown in the example and put them into corresponding places in the composite box.
+In the Advance Intelligent Painter, you can select the source components you want and combine them to create meaningful images.
+For example, you could take **rivers** and **houses** and place them in their respective locations within the composite box.
 ![input1](assets/000.png)
-Daynight Cycle
+Next, input the prompt to align with your imagination, such as a **Day-Night cycle**.
 ![output1](assets/001.png)
-Four Season
+Or **Four seasons**.
 ![output2](assets/002.png)
 ## Requirements